tandraschko/jsfbench/README.md

 Inspired by https://github.com/lu4242/performance-comparison-java-web-frameworks

-I took the JSF application, ported it to CDI and created profiles for MyFaces2.3, MyFaces3.0 and Mojarra 2.3.
+I took the JSF application, ported it to CDI and created profiles for MyFaces 2.3, MyFaces 3.0 and Mojarra 2.3.
 The JMeter config is preconfigured for 100 threads and 200 loops.

+Its also quite interessting compared to another case (http://tandraschko.blogspot.com/2019/03/way-to-myfaces-30.html), where the results of Mojarra 2.3 and MyFaces 2.3 very almost the same and MyFaces 3.0 was ~15% faster as both Mojarra 2.3 and MyFaces 2.3.

 NOTE:
 MyFaces and Mojarra are both configured for better performance.
-It doesn't not test stateless view, also not MyFaces ViewPooling.
+It does not test stateless view or MyFaces ViewPooling.
 There should not be a big difference.

 ## Results 12-03-2019